Whaleback (ski area): History

 On 14 March 2013, Whaleback announced that high debt had led the mountain to close.
 According to Dybvig, Whaleback owed its creditors more than $1 million, and was unable to raise additional funding, leading it to liquidate before it was forced into foreclosure.

 During the summer of 2013, a local non-profit organization, the Upper Valley Snow Sports Foundation (UVSSF), was established to operate and eventually purchase the mountain.
-An initial round of fundraising raised about $200,000, enough to reopen Whaleback for the 2013-2014 season.
+An initial round of fundraising raised about $200,000, enough to reopen Whaleback for the 2013–2014 season.
 The UVSSF signed an agreement with the owner of the property, Randolph National Bank, to operate the ski area for a year, and purchased it in 2013 for $650,000.
 It is seeking to raise money to purchase a second parcel adjoining the ski area.

+During the 2024–25 season, the singular chairlift to the top of the mountain broke, ending that years ski season early and requiring Whaleback to begin fundraising to cover the cost of repairs and the lost revenue from a shorter season.

 Mountain statistics

 Whaleback has 30 trails on 85 acre of skiable terrain.
-28% of the trails are rated as easy, 39% are intermediate and the remainder are advanced.
+28% of the trails are rated as easy, 39% are intermediate, and 33% are advanced.
 The longest trail is 1 mi long.
 There is one terrain park, and 60% of the terrain has snowmaking installed on it.
 There are four lifts: a double chair, a T-Bar, a magic carpet and a handle tow.
 The mountain's base elevation is at 1100 ft, and the summit is at 1800 ft, for a vertical drop of 700 ft.
 Whaleback has an average annual snowfall of 110 in.